 the cities were only 25 miles apart.

-Still, Umma was said to lose 3,600 of its citizen/soldiers which was an unbelievable catastrophe for that time.
-It was enough for the city to revolt against its énsi’.
+Still, for Umma to lose 3,600 of its citizen/soldiers killed or captured was an unbelievable catastrophe for that time.
+It was enough for the city to revolt against its énsi’ and murder him.

-More on this in a minute, but unless there is more evidence, we must challenge the supposition that the Sumerian City states were constantly at war throughout most of their history.
+More on this in a minute (and in the next blog) but the point is, we must challenge the supposition that the Sumerian City states were constantly at war throughout most of their long history.

 How might the Sumerians have avoided destructive conflicts?

 Sumerians could not have survived in that hostile land if they did not learn to co-operate and share at all levels.
-It had to start that way from the beginning, or they would have learnt very quickly.
+It had to start that way from the beginning.

-Co-operation and order was steeped in the Sumerian DNA.
+Co-operation and a rules based order was steeped in the Sumerian DNA.

 Hierarchy of cities